contact@mongoliainc.com

 To improve governance, the government is taking wider measures for e-governance initiatives.
 The Government of Mongolia has set a goal to reduce the number of government licenses, signatures, and contracts issued to businesses by 50 percent in 2024, which will drastically reduce the human factor in civil services.

 Mongolia is also actively working to reduce the bureaucracy of the civil service through digitizing them.
 E-Mongolia system, which was first introduced during the Covid-19 pandemic, brought online public services to Mongolians.
-As of 2022, more than 800 public services of over 70 government agencies had been digitalized, and the system was used over 20.7 million times.
-As a result of these efforts, Mongolia rose 18 places to reach 74th place in the United Nations Digital Governance Index.
+As of 2024, more than 1200 public services of over 87 government agencies had been digitalized, and the system has over 1.7 million registered users.
+As a result of these efforts, Mongolia rose 28 places to reach 46th place in the United Nations E-Government Development Index (EGDI).

 The policy also includes a step-by-step approach to improving the efficiency and governance of state-owned enterprises, which have been discussed for many years but have yet to materialize and to bring them under direct public scrutiny.